Interview With CloudForecast's Founders: Francois Lagier And Kacy Fortner

 Here is our current focus for user acquisition:

-- Content marketing by creating helpful content around AWS and cost management.
+- Content marketing by creating helpful content around Amazon Web Services and cloud cost management.

 - Cold outreach targeting our ideal customers, CTO/VP Eng of startups/SMBs spending up to $1M annually on AWS.